 To maintain your eligibility for Veterans benefits and financial aid, an undergraduate must maintain a GPA of 1.7 as a freshman and a 2.0 as a sophomore, junior, and senior.
 As a graduate student, you must maintain a GPA of 3.0.
 If you are dismissed and reinstated to Ship through the appeal process, you may be eligible to continue to receive your VA educational benefits.

-If you have any questions about your eligibility to receive your VA educational benefits, contact VA Coordinator Robert E. Smith at 717-477-1164 or email@example.com.
+If you have any questions about your eligibility to receive your VA educational benefits, contact the VA Coordinator at 717-477-1164.

 - Financial Aid Home

 - Types of Aid

 - Eligibility & Satisfactory Academic Progress (SAP)